Peace and serenity . . .

 Directions to St. Edith’s

-From Stow crossroads, travel East down Ingham Road for 11/2 miles, until you see the sign for St Edith’s on your left, then follow the farm road round for 1/2 mile, please park carefully and do not obstruct the road as this is used by working vehicles.
+From Stow crossroads, travel East down Ingham Road for 1.5 miles, until you see the sign for St Edith’s on your left, then follow the farm road round for about half a mile.
+Please park carefully and do not obstruct the road as this is used by working vehicles.

 Toilet facilities are now available for visitor use.
 The key will be available by prior request, from the contact number for the church.
-So, now you can arrange a group visit, quiet day , wedding , christening or funeral in confidence!
+Now you can arrange a group visit, quiet day, wedding, christening or funeral in confidence!